 The Best Short Haircuts for Women Incorporate Color, Color, Color

 I’m all about it!
-Short hair can have a lot of fun with color because it grows out, gets cut more frequently, so the ends of the hair are never any older than 2-3 months, six months or a year at MOST depending on the length.
+Short hair can have a lot of fun with color because it grows out, and gets cut more frequently, so the ends of the hair are never any older than 2-3 months, six months, or a year at MOST depending on the length.
 Experiment and have fun.
-Take a closer look at these 40/50+ Instragrammers below, sporting some of the best short haircuts for older women.
+Take a closer look at these 40/50+ Instagrammers below, sporting some of the best short haircuts for older women.

 Final Tips on Short Haircuts

 - Remember to keep timely appointments.
 There’s nothing worse than a perky, shortcut that has lost its shape.

 - Use products recommended by your salon professional.
 Gloss and Toss® will help keep up that youthful shine that makes short hair sexy.

 - Don’t do it yourself.
 Get a professional cut.

 - Very short haircuts for women need to be trimmed every 4-6 weeks to keep their shape.

 - Avoid the “self-bang trim”.
 It shows.
 It does.